submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 ## Project Resources

 Submariner uses [GitHub Projects] to manage releases.
-Read [Tracking Progress on your Project Board] to learn more on how to work with projects.
+Read [Tracking Progress on your Project Board] to learn more about how to work with projects.

 ### Backlog Board

-[The backlog board] hosts issues or features that are intended to be worked upon.
+[The backlog board] hosts issues, bugs and features which are not a part of a particular release board.
 While each issue is opened in its corresponding repository, this board gives an aggregated view of all open issues across all repositories.
 The board has total of seven columns.
-Any issue or epic opened should be assigned to `Backlog` Projects in `Backlog` column.
-Issues intenteded to be worked on for the next release are moved to `Next Version Candidate` column.
-During [pre-planning](#Pre-Planning), issues from the `Next
-Version Candidate` column are triaged.
-Issues or epics properly triaged, with assignees and priority labels addeded, are moved to [current release board](#Current Release Board).
-The next 3 columns are of priority.
+Any new issues or epics should typically be assigned to the `Backlog` column.
+Epics which are candidates to be included in the next release are moved to the `Next Version Candidate` column.
+During [planning](#planning), all epics from the `Next Version Candidate` column are reviewed and triaged.
+Epics which are selected to be in the next release are moved to the [current release board](#current-release-board).
+The next 3 columns sort issues by priority.
 All unassigned issues are sorted into these three columns based on the priority discussed in the team meeting.
-Issues from these columns should be worked on if the current release work is finished.
-Any leftover work from the previous release goes to the `Work in Progess column`. `Close?` column holds any issue/epic that could probably be closed for various reasons.
+Issues from these columns are ready to be worked on.
+Any leftover work from the previous release goes to the `Work in Progress column`.
+The `Close?` column holds any issues/epics that can probably be closed for various reasons.

 ### Current Release Board